 5. Optimize operational efficiency

-Inventory control and planning are vital components of PPIC (Production Planning and Inventory Control).
-They ensure optimal stock levels, align production schedules, and prevent disruptions.
-This reduces waste, cuts costs, and supports smooth manufacturing operations.
+Inventory control and planning within PPIC ensure optimal stock levels, align production schedules, and prevent disruptions to operations.
+This integration streamlines workflows, reduces waste, and enhances overall manufacturing efficiency.

 The Goals of Inventory Control and Planning